Pseudo-Bayesian Optimization: Related Works

 \textbf{Convergence Rate Analysis}.
-This is cast commonly in the form of regret, i.e., the difference between the attained objective value and the oracle best objective value attained by the unknown ground-truth solution. \cite{srinivas2009gaussian} derives the first sub-linear cumulative regret in the noisy setting for UCB acquisition. \cite{bull2011convergence} analyzes the simple regret for the EGO algorithm in the deterministic setting. \cite{kaufmann2012thompson, russo2014learning} develop Bayesian regret bounds for Thompson sampling.
-Recently, \cite{liu2023global} establishes a regret bound for UCB when the objective belongs to a parametric family of functions, and \cite{li2023convergence} gives a concentration bound especially when using $\epsilon$-greedy procedures in radial basis function interpolations. \\
+This is cast commonly in the form of cumulative regret or simple regret.
+Cumulative regret measures the cumulative difference between the attained objective value and the oracle best objective value attained by the unknown ground-truth optimal solution.
+Simple regret, on the other hand, measures the difference between the best objective value obtained so far and the oracle best objective value.

-Except the recent works \cite{liu2023global} and \cite{li2023convergence}, the above literature on theoretical guarantees rely on assumptions pertinent to GP, which typically involves reproducing kernel Hilbert space that can be difficult to interpret in practice.
-Compared to all these works, our framework develops the dissection and axiomatic requirement on \emph{general} algorithms and we only require continuity of the objective function.